VayuDev/samal-jit/README.md

 So, what's bad about samal right now?

- * It uses a custom-written peg parser with horrendous error messages - if you have a parsing error, the fastest thing will probably be to just try to find it yourself using the line information that is sometimes correct.
+ * It uses a custom-written peg parser with horrendous error messages - if you have a parsing error, the fastest thing will probably be to just try to find it yourself using the line information that it gives you (which is only sometimes correct).
- * As we don't have generators yet, the GC pressure is just insane, which means that the most time is actually spend in the gc itself.
+ * As we don't have generators yet, the GC pressure is just insane, which means that the most time is actually spend in the GC itself.
 Once we have generators, we can skip allocating temporary lists and instead create them on the fly when they're needed.
  * Calling native functions is slow.
  * There are unit tests, but they don't cover all features.
  * The Compiler class is bigger and messier than I want it to be.
- * It's still missing a lot of basic features.
+ * We're still missing a lot of basic features.

-But with your help, I'm sure we can fix all of those problems!
+But with your help, I'm sure we can fix all of these problems!
 Feel free to open a pull request if you want to improve the language, in any way, shape or form.
+Just ask yourself: What does the perfect language look like for me?